Comparative forms are used to compare two things or groups. They can show superiority, inferiority, or equality in some aspect.

 kovop Shutterstock_olympic games medals_olimpisko spēļu medaļas.jpg

-Achievement — [əˈtʃiːvmənt] — something accomplished successfully, sasniegums
+achievement — [əˈtʃiːvmənt] — something accomplished successfully, sasniegums

 Example: Winning the gold medal at the Olympics was a huge achievement for the female athletes.